dnmilne/ask-logic/README.md

 	  } ]
 	}

 Also set up a `response` object, that will store a user's response to this survey.
-This is just a blank object, unless you want some of the fields to be pre-populated.

-    scope.response = {} ;
+    scope.response = {
+    	id: "qpwek2l3jk3",
+    	surveyId: "simpleTestSurvey",
+    	respondentId: "dave@dave.com"
+    } ;

 Finally, use the `SurveyStates` service to construct a `state` variable.